ssvlabs/SIPs/sips/mev.md

 #### Fee recipients

-Validators may set their preferred `fee_receipient` address by calling `setFeeRecipientAddress` in the `SSVNetwork` contract.
+Validators may set their preferred `fee_recipient` address by calling `setFeeRecipientAddress` in the `SSVNetwork` contract.
 Validators may repeat this call as their preference changes over time.

 #### Signing